 In September 2008, The Ghan kicked off a new luxury service, limited to 24 Platinum class cabins.
 The same service is now being offered on Indian Pacific departures.

-In September 2008, the Ghan kicked off a new luxury service, featuring 24 Platinum class cabins.
-Each cabin is 82.5 square feet, including private, en-suite shower, sink and toilet, almost twice the size of the existing Gold Kangaroo service.
-The cabin is converted to a lounge area by day, with a movable table and two ottomans.
+Each Platinum class cabin is 82.5 square feet, including private, en-suite shower, sink and toilet, which is almost twice the size of Gold Service.
+The cabin is converted to lounge area by day, with a moveable table and two ottomans.
 At night, it converts to a double or twin beds; the interior is finished in Tasmanian Myrtle wood.
-Each compartment has full-size shower, vanity with storage space, mirror, and an over-sized panoramic window.
+Each compartment has full-size shower, vanity with storage space, mirror and oversized panoramic window.

 Another great benefit: complimentary off-train excursions in Alice and other stops.

 All passengers have their all-inclusive meals in the Queen Adelaide restaurant cars: breakfast, two-course lunch and three-course dinner.
 Seasonal, local ingredients are featured.